nest/nestml/doc/syntax.md

 user defined or predefined variables (`t, e`)

 #### List of operators
-For any two valid numeric expressions `a, b`, a boolean expression `c`, and an integer expression `n` the following operators produce valid expressions.
+For any two valid numeric expressions `a, b`, a boolean expressions `c,c1,c2`, and an integer expression `n` the following operators produce valid expressions.

 | Operator | Description | Examples |